-Beginning in 2014, the Affordable Care Act requires non-grand fathered health plans in the individual and small group markets to cover essential health benefits (EHB), which include items and services in the following ten benefit categories: (1) ambulatory patient services; (2) emergency services; (3) hospitalization; (4) maternity and newborn care; (5) mental health and substance use disorder services including behavioral health treatment; (6) prescription drugs; (7) rehabilitative and habilitative services and devices; (8) laboratory services; (9) preventive and wellness services and chronic disease management; and (10) pediatric services, including oral and vision care.
+The Affordable Care Act requires non-grand fathered health plans in the individual and small group markets to cover essential health benefits (EHB), which include items and services in the following ten benefit categories: (1) ambulatory patient services; (2) emergency services; (3) hospitalization; (4) maternity and newborn care; (5) mental health and substance use disorder services including behavioral health treatment; (6) prescription drugs; (7) rehabilitative and habilitative services and devices; (8) laboratory services; (9) preventive and wellness services and chronic disease management; and (10) pediatric services, including oral and vision care.
 HHS regulations (45 CFR 156.100) define EHB based on state-specific EHB benchmark plans.
 This page contains information on the EHB benchmark plans for each of the 50 states and the District of Columbia (D.C.).
 In plan years 2014 through 2016, the EHB benchmark plan is a plan that was sold in 2012.
 For plan year 2017 and beyond, the EHB benchmark plan is a plan that was sold in 2014.

-Because EHB-benchmark plan benefits are based on 2012 plan designs, and include state-required benefits that were enacted before December 31, 2011, some of the benchmark plan summaries may not reflect requirements effective for plan years starting on or after January 1, 2014.
-Therefore, when designing plans that are substantially equal to the EHB-benchmark plan, beginning in 2014, issuers may need to conform plan benefits, including coverage and limitations, to comply with these requirements and limitations, including but not limited to the following:
+Because EHB benchmark plan benefits are based on plans that were sold in 2012 or 2014, some of the benchmark plan designs may not comply with current federal requirements.
+Therefore, when designing plans that are substantially equal to the EHB benchmark plan, issuers may need to conform plan benefits, including coverage and limitations, to comply with these requirements and limitations, including but not limited to the following:

-The EHB-benchmark plans displayed may include annual and/or lifetime dollar limits; however, in accordance with 45 CFR 147.126, these limits cannot be applied to the essential health benefits.
+The EHB benchmark plans displayed may include annual and/or lifetime dollar limits; however, in accordance with 45 CFR 147.126, these limits cannot be applied to the essential health benefits.
 Annual and lifetime dollar limits can be converted to actuarially equivalent treatment or service limits.

-Pursuant to 45 CFR 156.115(a)(2), with the exception of coverage for pediatric services, a plan may not exclude an enrollee from coverage in an entire EHB category, regardless of whether such limits exist in the EHB-benchmark plan.
+Pursuant to 45 CFR 156.115(a)(2), with the exception of coverage for pediatric services, a plan may not exclude an enrollee from coverage in an entire EHB category, regardless of whether such limits exist in the EHB benchmark plan.
 For example, a plan may not exclude dependent children from the category of maternity and newborn coverage.

-Please note that in some cases a category is listed without a United States Pharmacopeia (USP) class because there are some drugs within the category that have not been assigned to a specific class.
+Please note that in some cases a prescription drug category is listed without a United States Pharmacopeia (USP) class because there are some drugs within the category that have not been assigned to a specific class.

-The EHB-benchmark plans displayed may not offer the preventive services described in 45 CFR 147.130.
+The EHB benchmark plans displayed may not offer the preventive services described in 45 CFR 147.130.
 However, as described in 45 CFR 156.115(a)(4), EHB plans must comply with that section.